wing-puah/thegeekwing-jekyll/_posts/lifestyle/2016-02-21-4-ways-to-increase-commitment-to-weight-loss.md

 title:  "4 ways to increase your commitment to weight management program"
 date:   2016-02-21 18:54:35 +0800
 categories:
-  - "Fitness"
+  - "Lifestyle"
 banner: "/blog/2017/02/setting-goals-for-gym.jpg"
-tags: [weight management program, gym, weight loss]
+tags: [weight management program, gym, weight loss, fitness]
 ---

 What is the first thing that you think about when people mention weight loss?